MaptimeSEA/maptimesea.github.io/conduct/index.md

 ## If You are Witness or Subject to Unacceptable Behavior

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a Maptime organizer as soon as possible: hello [at] maptime [dot] io.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a Maptime organizer as soon as possible: maptimesea [at] gmail [dot] com.

 Additionally, community organizers are available to help community participants engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.